-The Swedish Trade Council offers free services, including information and advice on matters concerning new markets and doing business between Swedish and foreign companies.
+Business Sweden offers free services, including information and advice to companies that plan to start up or expand their business operations in Sweden.
+Business Sweden also offers help on matters concerning new markets and doing business between Swedish and foreign companies.

 The Swedish Companies Registration Office is in charge of registering companies and associations.
 Information can be obtained here about the various types of company forms, how to register your company and how to protect its name.